ihh/wikimess/README.md

     }

 And here is the JSON it expands into (using the [loader script](bin/load-choices.js)).
-Note that the entire output is wrapped in a list `[...]`; this is because there can be multiple scenes in a story file.
+Note that the entire output is wrapped in a list `[...]`; this is because there can be multiple Choices in a story file.

     [
       {